mslinn/playAccessLogger/README.md

 ![play-access-logger logo](http://d357e4bjq673rk.cloudfront.net/1/html/ScalaCore/assets/images/play-access-log.png "play-access-logger Logo")

 Play Framework does not provide a facility for generating access logs, so you cannot monitor user activity.
-If Play is front-ended with nginx or Apache httpd, the generated logs by the front end process does not contain user ids, which makes it difficult to track user activity.
-Play 2 Access Logger solves these problems.
+If Play is front-ended with nginx or Apache httpd, the generated logs by the front end process does not contain user ids, which makes it difficult to track user activity. `play-access-logger` solves these problems.

 This project is sponsored by [Micronautics Research Corporation](http://www.micronauticsresearch.com/), the company that delivers online Scala and Play training via [ScalaCourses.com](http://www.ScalaCourses.com).
 You can learn exactly how this filter works by taking the [Introduction to Scala](http://www.ScalaCourses.com/showCourse/40), [Intermediate Scala](http://www.ScalaCourses.com/showCourse/45) and [Introduction to Play](http://www.ScalaCourses.com/showCourse/39) courses.

-`playAccessLogger` generates access logs for Play 2 applications in an enhanced [Apache httpd combined log format](http://httpd.apache.org/docs/2.2/logs.html#combined).
+`play-access-logger` generates access logs for Play 2 applications in an enhanced [Apache httpd combined log format](http://httpd.apache.org/docs/2.2/logs.html#combined).
 The following fields are added to each log entry:
  1. Elapsed time for each request (in milliseconds)